G-factor (physics): Muon g-factor

 where μ is the magnetic moment resulting from the muon's spin, S is the spin angular momentum, and m_{μ} is the muon mass.

 That the muon g-factor is not quite the same as the electron g-factor is mostly explained by quantum electrodynamics and its calculation of the anomalous magnetic dipole moment.
 Almost all of the small difference between the two values (99.96% of it) is due to a well-understood lack of heavy-particle diagrams contributing to the probability for emission of a photon representing the magnetic dipole field, which are present for muons, but not electrons, in QED theory.
 These are entirely a result of the mass difference between the particles.

 However, not all of the difference between the g-factors for electrons and muons is exactly explained by the Standard Model.
 The muon g-factor can, in theory, be affected by physics beyond the Standard Model, so it has been measured very precisely, in particular at the Brookhaven National Laboratory.
-In the E821 collaboration final report in November 2006, the experimental measured value is 2.0023318416±(13), compared to the theoretical prediction of 2.00233183620±(86).
+In the E821 collaboration final report in November 2006, the experimental measured value is −2.0023318416±(13), compared to the theoretical prediction of −2.00233183620±(86).
 This is a difference of 3.4 standard deviations, suggesting that beyond-the-Standard-Model physics may be a contributory factor.
 The Brookhaven muon storage ring was transported to Fermilab where the Muon g–2 experiment used it to make more precise measurements of muon g-factor.
 On April 7, 2021, the Fermilab Muon g−2 collaboration presented and published a new measurement of the muon magnetic anomaly.
 When the Brookhaven and Fermilab measurements are combined, the new world average differs from the theory prediction by 4.2 standard deviations.

+Sign conventions

+The g-factors typically represent a linear relationship between a magnetic moment and an angular momentum.
+In particle physics and nuclear magnetic resonance, a positive g-factor means the magnetic moment and angular momentum point are parallel; a negative g-factor means anti-parallel.
+However, in electron spin resonance anti-parallel orientation is assigned a positive value.
+The sign convention is important in cases where multiple moments are present in a single problem, for example in high resolution Zeeman effect studies of molecules.
+The negative-means-antiparallel convention has been adopted by the CODATA standard organization.